RealityVirtually2019/xable/README.md

 HACKATHON SCOPE- goals, constraints and theory of change for open source solution

-APPROACH-based on Design Thinking, inspired by ADA 508 guidelines and W3C/WAI initiative for web/mobile Design Thinking was the foundation of our process
+APPROACH-based on Design Thinking,

+We're taking an accelerated approach to the Hackathon project, based on the Design Thinking methodology.
+We're also leveragin our team's ast experiences and building on the foundation pf accessibility support for web/mobile established by ADA 508 guidelines and the work of W3C/WAI for web/mobile.

+We beagn by establishing projectgoals/priorities,roles/responsibilities and prefereed communication channels.
+WE've primarily used face-to face discussions, our X-able Slack channel and GitHUB to share ideas, give updates and share assets.The following is high level view of our daily activities and outputs.

+                                 ACTIVITIES                                     OUTPUTS

+DAY 1

+DAY 2

+DAY 3

+DAY 4

 GitHUB DELIVERABLE